sd2wiebe/NYC_Citibike/README.md

 The purpose of this analysis was to create visualizations using New York City Citibike data in order to better understand and illustrate key data points.

 ## Results
-Results: Using the visualizations you have in your Tableau Story, describe the results of each visualization underneath the image.

 For this analysis we have 7 different visualizations: